 What is RSV?

 Respiratory syncytial virus (RSV) is a common virus that can cause infections in the nose, throat, lungs and respiratory tract.
-Historically, almost all children are infected with RSV by age 2, and re-infections are common at all ages.
+Almost all children are infected with RSV by age 2, and re-infections are common at all ages.

 RSV is a leading cause of hospitalization in infants.
-Cases of RSV and other respiratory illnesses — such as enterovirus, rhinovirus and parainfluenza — are surging throughout the United States, placing many pediatric hospitals at full capacity.
-If your child needs emergency care, it may be helpful to check your local hospital wait times as you consider your options for care.
+Cases of RSV are prevelant throughout the country.
+If your child needs emergency care, it may be helpful to contact your child’s pediatrician

 What Parents and Caregivers Need to Know About RSV